FTAI Aviation (FTAI)

 Competitors in the aircraft leasing industry include AerCap (NYSE:AER), Air Lease Corporation (NYSE:AL), and GATX Corporation (NYSE:GATX).

-A company’s long-term performance is an indicator of its overall quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Luckily, FTAI Aviation’s sales grew at an incredible 27.1% compounded annual growth rate over the last five years.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Thankfully, FTAI Aviation’s 39% annualized revenue growth over the last five years was incredible.
 Its growth surpassed the average industrials company and shows its offerings resonate with customers, a great starting point for our analysis.

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-FTAI Aviation’s annualized revenue growth of 44.9% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
+FTAI Aviation’s annualized revenue growth of 43.9% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.

-This quarter, FTAI Aviation achieved a magnificent 53.7% year-on-year revenue growth rate, but its $502.1 million of revenue fell short of Wall Street’s lofty estimates.
+This quarter, FTAI Aviation’s year-on-year revenue growth of 43.2% was magnificent, and its $667.1 million of revenue was in line with Wall Street’s estimates.

-Looking ahead, sell-side analysts expect revenue to grow 33.2% over the next 12 months, a deceleration versus the last two years.
-Still, this projection is commendable and suggests the market is forecasting success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 30.1% over the next 12 months, a deceleration versus the last two years.
+Despite the slowdown, this projection is healthy and indicates the market sees success for its products and services.

 6. Gross Margin & Pricing Power

-This quarter, FTAI Aviation’s gross profit margin was 50.5%, up 1.9 percentage points year on year.
-On a wider time horizon, however, FTAI Aviation’s full-year margin has been trending down over the past 12 months, decreasing by 2.7 percentage points.
+FTAI Aviation’s gross profit margin came in at 45.6% this quarter, down 1.5 percentage points year on year.
+FTAI Aviation’s full-year margin has also been trending down over the past 12 months, decreasing by 4.6 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).

 7. Operating Margin

-In Q1, FTAI Aviation generated an operating profit margin of 43.4%, up 14.9 percentage points year on year.
-The increase was solid, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.
+In Q3, FTAI Aviation generated an operating margin profit margin of 30.1%, down 1.9 percentage points year on year.
+Since FTAI Aviation’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 8. Earnings Per Share

-Sadly for FTAI Aviation, its EPS declined by 45.2% annually over the last five years while its revenue grew by 27.1%.
-However, its operating margin actually expanded during this time, telling us that non-fundamental factors such as interest expenses and taxes affected its ultimate earnings.
+FTAI Aviation’s EPS grew at an astounding 22.1% compounded annual growth rate over the last five years.
+Despite its operating margin improvement during that time, this performance was lower than its 39% annualized revenue growth, telling us that non-fundamental factors such as interest and taxes affected its ultimate earnings.

-Diving into the nuances of FTAI Aviation’s earnings can give us a better understanding of its performance.
-A five-year view shows FTAI Aviation has diluted its shareholders, growing its share count by 19.9%.
-This dilution overshadowed its increased operating efficiency and has led to lower per share earnings.
+Diving into FTAI Aviation’s quality of earnings can give us a better understanding of its performance.
+A five-year view shows FTAI Aviation has diluted its shareholders, growing its share count by 20.9%.
+This dilution overshadowed its increased operational efficiency and has led to lower per share earnings.
 Taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.

-For FTAI Aviation, its two-year annual EPS growth of 85.3% was higher than its five-year trend.
-This acceleration made it one of the faster-growing industrials companies in recent history.
+For FTAI Aviation, its two-year annual EPS growth of 90.3% was higher than its five-year trend.
+We love it when earnings growth accelerates, especially when it accelerates off an already high base.

-In Q1, FTAI Aviation reported EPS at $0.87, up from $0.23 in the same quarter last year.
-Despite growing year on year, this print missed analysts’ estimates.
-Over the next 12 months, Wall Street expects FTAI Aviation’s full-year EPS of $0.13 to grow 4,401%.
+In Q3, FTAI Aviation reported EPS of $1.10, up from $0.76 in the same quarter last year.
+Despite growing year on year, this print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
+Over the next 12 months, Wall Street expects FTAI Aviation’s full-year EPS of $4.38 to grow 57%.

 9. Cash Is King